Top 5 most Iconic Birds of South Africa

 2. The Cape Parrot (Poicephalus robustus)

 This little bird is South Africa’s only endemic parrot.
 Its entire life and habit is linked to South Africa’s national tree, the yellowwood.
-The parrot feeds on the fruit and nests in its branches and so, their fates linked.
+The parrot feeds on the fruit and nests in its branches so their fates are linked.
 As the habitat of the yellowwood has shrunk, so has the population of the Cape Parrot.

 Hogsback